Workers' Compensation Glossary of Terms

 Death Benefits — Benefits a spouse or family member may be eligible to receive if an employee dies as the result of a work-related accident or injury.

-Disfigurement — Additional compensation an employee may receive due to scarring or damage to internal organs not specifically covered under the “permanent partial disability” (PPD) rules that detail ratings.
+Disfigurement — Additional compensation an employee may receive due to scarring or other harm to a person’s appearance.

 Injury by Accident — One of the three basic ways a person can become eligible for workers’ compensation.
 Injury by accident is the interruption of the regular work routine due to an unusual circumstance, such as a construction worker falling off of a roof and injuring his back.